The Rising Cost of Energy-Hungry Data Centres

 Data centres need a makeover (or a switchover).

 The average Australian data centre is now over two decades old, so it’s no surprise that CIOs are struggling to maintain and upgrade them.
-The ageing, energy-intensive infrastructure of many data centres coupled with the rising cost of Australian electricity is pushing many to consider colocation.
+The ageing, energy-hungry data centres coupled with the rising cost of Australian electricity is pushing many to consider colocation.

 The Office of Heritage & Environment figures show modern Intelligent Data Centres like IC1, IC2 or IC4 can consumer up to 80% less energy than legacy designs0.